 On behalf of the entire MapR community, I’m happy to report that MapR 5.1 is now generally available.

-For the first time ever, you can deploy a single platform that includes the key pieces of a big data deployment: Hadoop, Spark, web-scale storage, NoSQL with JSON, and event streaming.
+For the first time ever, you can deploy a single platform that includes the key pieces of a big data deployment: Hadoop, Spark, Distributed File and Object Store, NoSQL with JSON, and event streaming.
 Check out the release notes for more detailed information.

-Take the product for a test drive by downloading the MapR Converged Data Platform.
+Take the product for a test drive by downloading the MapR Data Platform.

 A trip down memory lane